 If there’s anything that the famous Edmonton Talus Balls have taught us, it’s that not everyone has the same taste.
-Although lime green may be your favourite colour, somebody else might hate it.
+Although lime green may be your favorite color, somebody else might hate it.

-When prepping your home for sale, be sure to repaint with neutral colours (whites, tans, etc.) to make your home appealing to as many buyers as possible.
-Rooms painted in neutral colours allow buyers to look at your home as a blank slate, which will help them envision it as their own.
+When prepping your home for sale, be sure to repaint with neutral colors (whites, tans, etc.) to make your home appealing to as many buyers as possible.
+Rooms painted in neutral colors allow buyers to look at your home as a blank slate, which will help them envision it as their own.